 On occasion the ear that was tipped may bleed, but under no circumstances should persistent bleeding from the incision (fresh, red blood) be considered normal.
 Seek help immediately.
 Call the clinic coordinator.

 Do not attempt to handle these cats or open the carrier door to add food or water.
-Any food, water or ice cubes should be put inside the food dish attached to the front of the carrier.
+Any food, water or ice cubes should be put between the carrier door bars.